 Bank of America Business Advantage Checking

-Bank of America (BoA) offers a number of business checking accounts, but its Business Advantage Checking account in particular has a number of competitive features.
-This account does have a relatively steep monthly fee of $29.95, but it gives you several options to avoid that fee.
+Bank of America (BoA) offers a number of business checking accounts, but its Business Advantage Relationship Checking account in particular has a number of competitive features.
+This account does have a relatively steep monthly fee of $29.95, but it gives you a couple of options to avoid that fee.
 There is a minimum deposit of $100 required to open the account.

-One perk worth highlighting is that you’ll also receive an additional Business Advantage Checking account and an additional Business Advantage Savings account at no extra charge.
+One perk worth highlighting is that you’ll also receive an additional Business Advantage Relationship Banking account and an additional Business Advantage Savings account at no extra charge.

-Other standout features of the Bank of America Business Advantage Checking account include:
+Other standout features of the Bank of America Business Advantage Relationship Banking account include: